barbara42/Dar_One/docs/src/case_studies.md

 A simple nutrient amendment experiment.
 What happens if we take a plankton community that is nitrogen limited and add nitrogen?

 ## Overview
-In this experiment, DAR1 is initialized with values from a global DARWIN run, provided HERE [link].
+In this experiment, DAR1 is initialized with values from a global DARWIN run.
 Initial parameter values were taken from location X=203 and Y=108 (lon = 203.5, lat = 28.5).
 In the control run, nothing was modified.
 For the bottle experiment run, nitrate values were increased 10x.

 ![bottle experiment](images/bottle_experiment.png)

 The initial parameters that were set include all nutrient tracers (TRAC01-TRAC20), all biomass tracers excluding diazotrophs (TRAC21-TRAC29, TRAC35-TRAC70), PAR at a depth of 45m, and temperature.
 It was set to run for 7 days (56 iterations), writing to diagnostic files every 4 hours (14400 seconds).

-You can find the code on github [here](https://github.com/barbara42/Dar_One/tree/main/case_studies).
+Reminder that you can find a list of all nutrient and plankton tracers in  [Darwin background](https://barbara42.github.io/Dar_One/build/darwin_background/)

 ## Code Walkthrough